seanwatson/ece4416-project/README.md

 clicking of a mouse on a computer screen.
 The device consists of a small, wearable circuit that is concealed within a baseball cap and software running on the computer.
-When the device is within wireless range of the computer it automatically connects with the computer over a bluetooth and begins translating the user's head motions into mouse movements and clicks on the screen.
+When the device is within wireless range of the computer it automatically connects with the computer over bluetooth and begins translating the user's head motions into mouse movements and clicks on the screen.